 - 1. List and define the terms related to First Aid and CPR processes and tools. - 2.
-Explain the purpose of training for the First aid and CPR rescuer on cement mason jobsites. - 3.
+Explain the purpose of training for the First aid and CPR rescuer on painter jobsites. - 3.
 List and explain the roles and responsibilities of the rescuer. - 4.
 Explain the importance of proper glove removal of the rescuer during and after rescue procedures. - 5.
 Describe the importance of emergency site evaluation prior to commencement of rescue operations. - 6.
 List and describe the various conditions of breathing injuries and emergencies. - 7.
 List the different types of environmental emergencies and discuss relative treatments. - 8.
 Explain the procedures followed during respiratory emergencies including compressions and mouth-to-mouth treatment. - 9.
 Explain the purpose of AED treatment including scene assessment. - 10.
-Recognize signs and symptoms of substance overdoses and discuss respective treatments. - 11.
-Demonstrate the ability to properly apply First Aid, CPR and AED practices and equipment in accordance with the American Heart Association.
+Recognize signs and symptoms of symptoms of substance overdoses and discuss respective treatments.